r-koch/ddal-docs/DDAL_Admin_Answers.md

 No answer yet.

-### Will the new Extra Life content, "Misplaced Monsters," be allowed in AL for Dungeoncrafts?
+### Will "Misplaced Monsters" be allowed in Dungeoncrafts?

 No answer yet.